THE WORLD CRISIS

 VOLUME III Part 2 (Book 4) is crisp and bright, with a former-owner name discreetly inked on the front free endpaper, which is also flap-toned.
 There is a tiny vintage bookshop plate on the front pastedown and flap-toning to the rear free endpaper, as well.
 The contents are fine, with three or four spots of light foxing to the fore-edges.

-VOLUME IV: THE AFTERMATH (Book 5), which is the First State of the First Printing, per Cohen, without an Errata slip opposite Page 9, is a very handsome copy, crips and bright, save for two previous owner names inked and another ink-stamped on the front free endpaper, along with the penned words: “Social History.”
+VOLUME IV: THE AFTERMATH (Book 5), which is the First State of the First Printing, per Cohen, without an Errata slip opposite Page 9, is a very handsome copy, crisp and bright, with just the faintest bubbling to the cloth near the front hinge.
 Else fine.

 VOLUME V: THE EASTERN FRONT (Book 6) is a lovely copy with a tiny indentation on each front board edge and a former-owner name discreetly inked on the front free endpaper.
 Else fine.